$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Causes of Clinginess

-Your cat may be having difficulty in orienting themselves, trouble locating their feeding dishes and litter box, or health issues that are affecting their senses.
+Your aging cat may be having difficulty in orienting themselves, trouble locating their feeding dishes and litter box, or have health issues that are affecting their senses.

-Older cats may become increasingly dependent on their human companions for help navigating their environment due to diminished sight, hearing, balance, or coordination.
+Older cats may become increasingly dependent on their human companions for help navigating their environment because of diminished sight, hearing, balance, or coordination.

 Feline Cognitive Dysfunction